-Jet is a SaaS solution designed to serve as an engine for automated system-to-system file transport between geographically distributed locations.
+Signiant Jet is a SaaS solution designed to act as an engine for automated system-to-system file transport between geographically distributed locations.
 Although Jet is intended primarily to be used for regularly-occurring transfers, administrators can also use it for one-time transfers between storage locations.

 Jet can transfer content within the same company or between companies using on-premises file storage from any vendor.
-Future releases will also support file movement to and from AWS and Azure cloud storage.
+Future releases will also support file movement to and from cloud storage.

-Jet is designed to work with Media Shuttle by using Media Shuttle Storage Servers as Jet endpoints, allowing automated file movement between SDCX servers, or between a Media Shuttle server and a dedicated Jet endpoint.
+Jet is designed to work with Media Shuttle by allowing automated file movement between Signiant SDCX servers used as either Media Shuttle storage servers or dedicated Jet endpoints.

 For more information, see Combining Jet and Media Shuttle in Workflows.